 More Affordable Than You Imagined

-Terrestrial Radio and Online Radio, combine push and pull to reach out and engage consumers and fulfill brand interactions.
+Traditional Radio and Online Radio, combine push and pull to reach out and engage consumers and fulfill brand interactions.

-Combining Terrestrial Radio and Online Radio significantly enhances response 57% of the sample claim to have checked things on the internet after just hearing about them on the radio, with 59% claiming to use search to find more details.
+Combining Traditional Radio and Online Radio significantly enhances response 57% of the sample claim to have checked things on the internet after just hearing about them on the radio, with 59% claiming to use search to find more details.
 This isn’t just restricted to editorial mentions – 39% claimed that advertising has prompted them to search for something on the internet.

 Radio has always been a strong “call-to-action” medium, and this is even more true in a world where consumers access brands via the internet.
 Radio can drive brand browsing (direct to a brand’s website or searching for a specific brand in a search engine) by over 52%.

-Research shows that radio, has the lowest level of advertising avoidance.
-People rarely switch stations and are therefore available to listen to any message that is relevant, creative, intriguing etc. This is a great opportunity for advertisers who want to reach out to new customers, or to tell existing customers something they didn’t know.
+Research shows that radio has the lowest level of advertising avoidance.
+People rarely switch stations and are therefore available to listen to any message that is relevant, creative, intriguing etc. This is a great opportunity for advertisers who want to reach out to new customers or to tell existing customers something they didn’t know.

 In the same way that the music industry uses radio to gain airplay of their artists and create chart hits, radio also creates a sense of ubiquity for brands.
 This is for two main reasons – firstly, because radio ads are on frequently and secondly because listeners tend to spend so long listening (on average 13 hours per week).
 A brand which is big in radio can create a disproportionately large share of mind for itself.

 Radio is “a friend”

 Listeners use radio for emotional reasons – to keep their spirits up, to stop themselves from feeling bored or while doing daily chores.
 This leads to them seeing radio as a kind of friend, and this is a valuable context for an advertiser to appear in.